ksevindik/ksevindik.github.io/_posts/2011-09-09-sorting-your-beans-with-spring-ordercomparator.md

+---
+layout: post
-# Sorting Your Beans With Spring OrderComparator
+title: Sorting Your Beans With Spring OrderComparator
+author: Kenan Sevindik
+---

 Sometimes you may need to execute your collection of beans in a specified order.
 For example, in one of our projects, we have a collection of EventHandlers which operate when certain Events occur.
 For each event, there might be more than one